-Celebrate delicious Autumn produce with inspirational ingredient pairing and recipe ideas from 26 Grains author, Alex Hely-Hutchinson.
+Celebrate delicious autumn produce with inspirational ingredient pairings and recipe ideas from 26 Grains author, Alex Hely-Hutchinson.

 As the days become shorter and the evenings become cooler, the prospect of the end of summer is softened by the arrival of autumnal foods.
 Autumn provides hearty and comforting foods and I want to share a combination of my favourites with some of the grains they can be cooked with:

 Blackberries and Oats

 You have to be quick with blackberries, they’re only in season for a short time.
 The trick is to grab as many as you can and figure out the recipes for them later.
 A very popular dish at 26 Grains, also in my new cookbook, is the Blackberry and Bay Porridge.
 Combining maple-sweetened blackberry compote with the deep flavour of the bay leaves creates a warming dish; exactly what you would hope a bowl of porridge to be.
 We also add cacao powder to the oats, its natural bitterness balances the sweetness of the compote.
 Providing they don’t get on your clothes, blackberries are a wonderful addition to the kitchen.

 Mushrooms and Short Grain Rice

 Autumn is the perfect time for mushrooms.
 As the climate grows muggy and cool, we start to see a variety of mushrooms bloom.
 Mushrooms are rich and satisfying without being overwhelming.
 I often crave them when I’m tired and like to cook them with rice into a mushroom risotto or sticky black rice recipe, delicious and warming.

 Pears and Barley